Bruin-Dev/Intelygenz/services/notifier/README.md

 `get_unread_emails` function.
 It then extracts the `email_account` and `email_filter` from the body of the request message if it exists and is not empty.
 Then it sends both of those values to the email reader repository.

-The repository will first search if the `email_account` exist in the config's `EMAIL_ACCOUNTS` dictionary.
+The repository will first search if the `email_account` exist in the config's `MONITORABLE_EMAIL_ACCOUNTS` dictionary.
 It will then return the associated password if found then send both the `email_account`, the associated password, and the `email_filter` to the client.

 The client should be returning all the unread email from the all emails folder of the `email_account`, sorted by sent date, given they were sent